gazellekit/gazelle/README.md

 ## Contributing

 <p align="justify">
-  For those interested in helping to build [Gazelle](https://github.com/gazellekit/gazelle), please ⭐️ and 'watch' this repository so that you can track its progress in real-time.
+  For those interested in helping to build <a href="https://github.com/gazellekit/gazelle" target="_blank">Gazelle</a>, please ⭐️ and 'watch' this repository so that you can track its progress in real-time.
 </p>

 <p align="justify">